svshayt/projects/leetcode/README.md

 🟢 1480.
 Running Sum of 1d Array
 🟢 1603.
 Design Parking System
 🟢 1672.
 Richest Customer Wealth
-🟢 1741.
+🟢 1689.
+Partitioning Into Minimum Number Of Deci-Binary Numbers 🟢 1741.
 Find Total Time Spent by Each Employee
 🟢 1757.
 Recyclable and Low Fat Products
 🟢 1920.
 Build Array from Permutation